 The 4th annual Spring Out of Hibernation, benefiting the Warren A. Sill Fund (WASF), will be in full swing Sat 4/1 @ 6-10pm at 78th Street Studios.
 Transformed from a classic DIY event four years ago, this friends and family event has evolved into a dynamic party that fuels the fund’s growth.
 West 78th Street Studios is the biggest event host space to-date and WASF is hoping for its biggest and best attended event yet!

-“We are expecting over 300 guests,” says Tyler Allchin, Chair, The Warren A. Sill Fund shares.
-“Each year has realized incremental progress…adding a DJ here, professional catering there.
-I think that our network enjoys seeing the organization mature, build, and deliver more value.
+“We are expecting over 300 guests,” says Tyler Allchin, chair of the Warren A. Sill Fund shares.
+“Each year has realized incremental progress — adding a DJ here, professional catering there.
+I think that our network enjoys seeing the organization mature, build and deliver more value.
 The event is often described as an unconventional fundraiser because it is so much fun!
 We strategically keep the entry price low to accommodate a diversity of guests.”

-Tickets can be purchased on for $40 and for $45 at the door.
-There’s plenty of parking in the West 78th Studios lot and surrounding streets.
+Tickets can be purchased for $40 in advance and $45 at the door.